AbimbolaE/Cirrus/README.md

 ~~Cirrus has no external dependencies on Third-party libraries and simply uses the HTTPURLConnection class (which comes as part of the Java JDK) for making HTTP requests.
 As a result, it is extremely lightweight (~221 KB jar) as comes with none of it's third party dependencies.~~

-One weekend, I got bored and decided the create a simple and easy to use HTTP Client library in Scala....The End.
+One weekend, I got bored and decided to create a simple and easy to use HTTP Client library in Scala....The End.
 =]

 ### A Minimal Example